Life Imitates Art | Why The Personal Value of Art is Paramount

 As collectors appreciate, unwrapping this bond takes time.
 By bringing art home, we are allowed time to explore our connection to it, in turn discovering parts of ourselves.
 I recall with amusement the time it took me to understand my personal pull towards Brett Whiteley’s ‘Vincent’.
 While on the phone in my study, I smiled, realising the poetic irony of Vincent’s missing ear - hung on the wall for me to stare at in my chattiest room.

-So whether lounging on the couch, chatting on the phone in your study or entertaining friends in the dining room, suddenly, we lock eyes with a work of art and brilliantly realise why we connect with it.
+Whether lounging on the couch, chatting on the phone in your study or entertaining friends in the dining room, suddenly, we may lock eyes with a work of art and brilliantly realise why we connect with it.
 This ‘a-ha’ moment - slap bang on an ordinary day - can be edifying, giddy and utterly unexpected.

 The personal value of art is not always evident at first glance.
 It can take time for it to infiltrate our lives, self and soul - and great collectors know this.
 Steered by curiosity, we seek works that offer unsparing beauty, intrigue and depth.
 Rather than existing alongside art, we live with it.